 Accounts receivable consist of amounts owed by commercial companies and government agencies.
 Accounts receivable are stated net of allowances for doubtful accounts.
 Our accounts receivable relate principally to a limited number of customers.
+As of March 31, 2020 Fuji Bridex Pte.
+Ltd. accounted for approximately 25%, Department of Homeland Security accounted for 18%, and Doosan Heavy Industries & Construction Co., Ltd. accounted for approximately 17% of our accounts receivable balance, with no other customers accounting for greater than 10% of the balance.
 As of March 31, 2019, of our total receivable balance, Vestas accounted for approximately 21%, and RES System 3, LLC accounted for approximately 16%, with no other customers accounting for greater than 10% of the balance.
-As of March 31, 2018, of our total receivable balance, Inox accounted for approximately 32%, and Fuji Bridex Pte Ltd accounted for approximately 17%, with no other customers accounting for greater than 10% of the balance.
 Changes in the financial condition or operations of our customers may result in delayed payments or non-payments which would adversely impact our cash flows from operating activities and/or our results of operations.
 As such, we may require collateral, advanced payment or other security based upon the customer history and/or creditworthiness.
 In determining the allowance for doubtful accounts, we evaluate the collectability of accounts receivable based primarily on the probability of recoverability based on historical collection and write-off experience, the age of past due receivables, specific customer circumstances, and current economic trends.
 If the financial condition of our customers were to deteriorate, resulting in an impairment of their ability to make payment, additional allowances may be required.
 Failure to accurately estimate the losses for doubtful accounts and ensure that payments are received on a timely basis could have a material adverse effect on our business, financial condition, results of operations, and cash flows.